gesistsa/sweater/README.md

 ## Example: Embedding Coherence Test

 Embedding Coherence Test (Dev & Phillips, 2019) is similar to SemAxis.
-The only significant different is that no “SemAxis” is calculated (the difference between the average word vectors of `A_words` and `B_words`).
+The only significant difference is that no “SemAxis” is calculated (the difference between the average word vectors of `A_words` and `B_words`).
 Instead, it calculates two separate axes for `A_words` and `B_words`.
 Then it calculates the proximity of each word in `S_words` with the two